elkowar/yolk/docs/src/getting_started.md

 $ yolk init
 ```

-This will create the yolk directory, with a default `yolk.luau` file, and an `eggs` directory.
+This will create the yolk directory, with a default `yolk.rhai` file, and an `eggs` directory.

 ### Adding your first egg